esase/dream-cms/MODULE.md

 ## Upload module updates config structure.

-    1. Each module updates must be archived by ZIP
+    1. Each uploadable module updates must be archived by ZIP
-    2. Each module updates must contains update_config.php into a root of archived module
+    2. Each uploadable module updates must contains update_config.php into a root of archived module

         Example of update_config.php :